debadeepta/vnla/README.md

 A: In R2R, the agent is given a **detailed** language instruction (e.g., "Go the table, turn left, walk to the stairs, wait there") and has to execute it **without being able to request additional assistance**.

-In VNLA (our task), the agent is given a **high-level end-goal** (the steps for accomplishing the task are _not_ described) (e.g., "Find a cup in the kitchen").
+In VNLA (our task), the task is described as a **high-level end-goal** (the steps for accomplishing the task are _not_ described) (e.g., "Find a cup in the kitchen").
 The agent is capable of **actively requesting additional assistance** via language subgoals while trying to fulfill the task.